 Who is this course for?

-Usual job roles for those working towards this qualification include:
+Usual job roles within residential care services for those working towards this qualification include:

-And all those aspiring to those job roles or similar roles
+- All those aspiring to those job roles or similar roles in such settings.

 Some Questions (Q) asked by prospective students and our Answers (A):

 Q: "Can I start the course before getting a managerial job, as it seems nobody employs someone who does not have experience and qualifications?"

 A: Yes you can!
 Even if you are working as a senior care assistant or senior support worker, you can enrol now & start studying.
 The qualification has 25 units, comprising knowledge units, skills units, & combined knowledge & skills units.
 If you complete 1-2 units a month, it will take you between 12 to 25 months to complete everything.
 You start with the knowledge units & complete your assignments.
 Then move on to the knowledge parts of the combined units, & do the skills units last.
 By 12 to 15 months you would have moved on to a management job, and this enable you complete all the skills units.